Vico Sotto: Mayor of Pasig (since 2019)

+Interventions in protests

 On July 9, 2019, media reports noted that Sotto had visited protesters who were being forced away from their picket line in front of the main factory of Zagu Foods Corporation in Pasig.
 He reminded Zagu Foods' management that the protesters were within their rights to engage in protest activities.

-Regent Foods

 In November 2019, Sotto intervened in another picket line incident – this time with Regent Foods Corporation, 23 of whose workers were arrested after they clashed with company security guards and police officers while protesting the company's labor practices.
 Sotto called on Regency to "rethink on the charges it filed against its employees," issuing a statement claiming that "These people are not criminals; they do not have the goal of hurting you.
 They are fighting for what they believe to be just."
 Sotto also said he was raising funds to bail out 23 arrested employees would need.